Thousands showed up in New Jersey to watch Super Bowl XLVIII and expected Monday to be their departure day, but Mother Nature had other plans.

 Travelers to and from the Eastern U.S. experienced delays last month as record snowfall totals fell in some areas.

 This month, if they expected any better, they are disappointed.
-In fact, it is just the beginning, as another winter storm is being forecast for some parts of the region later in the week.
+And it is just beginning as another winter storm is being forecast for some parts of the region later in the week.